nikolaimerkel/node-js-getting-started/README.md

 - Other containers can access this service through the hostname "node-js-getting-started"

 The following resources should be created:
-- imagestream "node"
+- imagestream "node" (The input image.
+Also called builder image)
-- imagestream "node-js-getting-started"
+- imagestream "node-js-getting-started" (The output image)
-- buildconfig "node-js-getting-started"
+- buildconfig "node-js-getting-started" (Specifies docker as the strategy for building, this location https://github.com/nikolaimerkel/node-js-getting-started.git containing the sources to use and that the build output will be the ImageStreamTag *node-js-getting-started:latest*)
 - deploymentconfig "node-js-getting-started"
 - service "node-js-getting-started"

 A route has to be created manually in order to expose the service.